 - Pin the remaining raw-edged side (the remaining 27″ side) and across the bottom.
 The top remains open.

 - Using a ½” seam allowance, stitch down the side and across the bottom, pivoting at the corner.
 Use a generous backstitch (backtack) to lock your seam at the beginning and end.

 - Zig zag, overcast, pink or serge the raw edges of all the seam allowances so when the pillowcase is laundered these do not fray.
 We pinked our edges.
-For more information, see our article on machine sewn finishes.
+For more information, see our series on machine sewn finishes.